Created on 05/06/2023 2:52:42 PM

 The evidence for resveratrol as the active ingredient in red wine however doesn't quite stand up.
 Other substances are now seen as more important.
 He found that red wine varieties vary in the amount of good polyphenols they have.

-Malbec and Tannat are two varieties that are rich in these health giving substances.
-These varieties are popular in SW France, an area known for the longevity of the people who drink plenty while eating lots of saturated animal fats and foie gras as well.
+Malbec and especially Tannat are two varieties that are rich in these health giving substances.
+These varieties are popular in SW France, an area known for the longevity of the people who drink plenty of wine while eating lots of saturated animal fats and foie gras as well.